azagramac/customFirmware-AmazfitBip/README.md

 Coming soon!

 Legal:
-"Unofficial firmware, or Mr Postman, or AzagraMac, are responsible for the misuse or bad installation that can be made, there is a high risk of bricking the clock."
+"The unofficial firmware, or Mr. Postman, or AzagraMac, are not responsible for the misuse or bad installation that can be done, there is a high risk of putting the clock running."

 Install at your own risk"